true-myth/true-myth/README.md

 [this blog post]: http://www.chriskrycho.com/2017/collection-last-auto-curried-functions.html

-(As a closely related note: this library does not currently supply curried variants of the functions.
-There are a *lot* of good options out there for that;
-both [lodash] and [Ramda] have tools for currying existing function definitions.
+(As a closely related note: True Myth does not currently supply curried variants of the functions.
+There are a *lot* of good options out there for that; both [lodash] and [Ramda] have tools for currying existing function definitions.
 It also profoundly complicates writing the type signatures for these functions, since neither TypeScript nor Flow can easily represent auto- curried functions – unsurprisingly, given they're uncommon in JavaScript.
 Using Ramda or lodash to get curried versions of the functions may be a huge win for you in your